xizon/monorepo-react-template/README.md

 # Monorepo React Template

-This repository is a Monorepo sample based on Lerna that creates a modern build system for managing and publishing multiple packages.
+A monorepository sample based on Lerna that creates a modern build system for managing and publishing multiple packages.

 ![screenshot](screenshot.jpg).